 Baby carriers are not only for newborns.
-If you have the right kind of carrier then it will accomodate your little one for many years to come.
-While strollers are great for larger babies, there are certain situations where your baby carrier will be a life saver right up until your child reaches the toddler years.
+If you have the right kind of carrier then it will accommodate your little one for many years to come.
+While strollers are great for larger babies, there are certain situations where your baby carrier will be a lifesaver right up until your child reaches the toddler years.

 While it’s true that toddlers are natural explorers and they love to walk or run even, they do get tired and get cranky at times.
 They still need to be cuddled and rest those tired little feet, and that’s when baby carriers will come in handy.